antarcticaresearch/LambdaLayers/README.md

 4. Select the layer you created in Step #2.
 5. That's it!

-Once you have attached the layer to your lambda function, you would be to 'require' it.
-Similar to the following
+Once you have attached the layer to your lambda function, you would be to 'require' it within your lambda function, similar to the following:

 const { initializeApp, applicationDefault, cert } = require('firebase-admin/app');
 const { getFirestore } = require('firebase-admin/firestore');